pyrfume/PyrfumeCodefest/README.md

 ## What is Pyrfume Codefest?

 The goal of theCodefest is for you to apply your programming skills, learn from others, get feedback, explore others' work, and connect with the larger AChemS community.
 This codefest will focus on data curated by the Pyrfume Project.
-We will provide starter code, orient you to the available datasets, and provide a team of teachers as support for working in both R and Python.
+We will provide starter code, orient you to the available datasets, and, if you are in person at AChemS 2022, provide a team of teachers as support for working in both R and Python.
 We welcome coders of all skill levels and from any chemosensory system!

+This is inspired by the great project over at [TidyTuesday] (https://github.com/rfordatascience/tidytuesday)

 ## What is Pyrfume?